Galaxy S21 camera rumors: Take a look at that leaked camera bump redesign

 As far as features go, we're expecting to see the S20 Ultra's 100 Space Zoom reappear here, which is Samsung's term for a hybrid of digital and optical zoom technology.
 And we also assume the S21 Ultra's 108-megapixel rear camera will use the pixel binning method (previously seen on the S20 Ultra), which helps the camera take great photos in the dark.

-Until Jan.
-14, all we can do is speculate.
+Until Samsung's Unpacked event this morning, all we can do is speculate.
 Check out our Galaxy S21 rumor roundup for the latest news we've heard so far, and join us for Galaxy Unpacked, when the S21 (and its cameras) will probably be revealed.

 More Samsung Galaxy S21 rumors: